Skip to content

 Experience in City and County of San Francisco Class 7514 General Laborer may substitute for the required experience on a year-for-year basis.

-• One year of full-time employment is equivalent to 2000 hours.
-(2000 hours of qualifying work experience is based on a 40-hour work week.)
+• One-year full-time employment is considered equivalent to 2000 hours (2000 hours of qualifying work experience is based on a 40 hour work week).
 Any overtime hours that you work above forty (40) hours per week are not included in the calculation to determine full-time employment.

 Verification: